NOMADIC SOUL

-In addition to our regular group departures to Kyrgyzstan, we also offer tour services for private travel parties and lone wolves alike.
-As a traveller-oriented boutique operator, tailored trips and bespoke adventures are our bread and butter.
-Get in touch for more info on our customised journeys to Kyrgyzstan!
+In addition to our regular group departures to Kyrgyzstan, we also offer tailored services for private travel parties and lone wolves alike.
+Get in touch for more info on our customised Kyrgyzstan Tours!

 DAY 1 TO DAY 2 – Bishkek (Frunze)